kutec/tssync/_posts/2015-02-18-6-signs-invest-sass.md

 [Tweet "Using #Sass means, thinking of #CSS as a #component."]

-Navigation is an essential component for any project.
+The <strong>navigation</strong> is an essential part for any project.
 Below is a sample CSS to manage the navigation horizontally on a web page.

 <strong>Sample CSS for Navigation</strong>
 <pre>nav{ background: #eee; }